 Participation in the NGSS and FFRC is limited to US citizens and Permanent Residents enrolled in PhD programs at institutions located within the United States at the time of application (no exceptions)..
-2020 NGSS and FFRC participants should plan to defend their PhD before July 2020, but must not defend their PhD before either symposium.
+2020 NGSS and FFRC participants should plan to defend their PhD before July 2021, but must not defend their PhD before either symposium.
 Additionally, participants are required to have not committed to a postdoctoral position before the symposia dates.

 In your application, you will be required to list at least five St. Jude Faculty members with whom you would be interested in meeting during the NGSS or FFRC to discuss their work.
 A faculty list is available at: stjude.org/basic-science-faculty.

 Your CV and an abstract of the research you would like to present at the NGSS or FFRC must be submitted with your application.
 Only CVs and abstracts submitted as Microsoft Word documents will be accepted.
 Your CV must not exceed four pages in length.
 Abstracts are limited to 350 words and must contain the title and list of authors at the top of the Word document (title and authorship lines do not count towards the word limit).
 Abstract titles must not exceed 100 total characters (including spaces).
 Abstracts should not include figures.

-Students selected to participate in the NGSS will be required to present a poster and give a three-minute oral presentation on their submitted abstract.
+Students selected to participate in the NGSS will be required to present a poster and give an eight-minute oral presentation on their submitted abstract.
 The abstract and abstract title submitted with your application will be used to advertise both your oral and poster presentation at the NGSS.
 Students selected to participate in the FFRC will be required to present a poster only.

 Please be prepared to submit the above information and materials before you begin filling out the application form.